 On the other hand, AR opens an entirely new dimension for a guided tour.
-Finding a qualified guide to make an engaging and memorable tour is a challenge.
-It is rarely a truly personalized experience and usually, a lot of stuff slips through cracks because of tour's limited time.
+Finding a qualified guide to make an engaging and memorable trip is a challenge.
+It is rarely a truly personalized experience, and usually, a lot of stuff slips through cracks because of tour’s limited time.

 How can augmented reality navigation fit into guided tours?
 First of all, AR guide is available whenever and wherever you want.
 In this case, it is a matter of availability of the content.
 Customization comes next.
 Not only you can adjust the tour according to your interest — you can build the whole sequence of stops on your own and move from point-to-point at your own pace.